northwoods/container/README.md

 ### Zend Service Manager Compatibility

-This package is compatible with [Zend Service Manager][zend-service-manager]:
+This package is compatible with [Zend Expressive Container Config][zend-container]:

 ```php
 use Northwoods\Container\Zend\Config;